nginxinc/nginx-ingress-workshops/OSS/labs/lab8/readme.md

     kubectl port-forward $PROMETHEUS_SERVER 9090:9090 -n monitoring
     ```

     Using Chrome, navigate to http://localhost:9090.
 You should see a webpage like this.
-Search for `nginx_ingress_nginx_` in the query box to see a list of all the statistics that Prometheus is collecting for you:
+Search for `nginx_ingress_nginx_` in the query box to see a list of all the Ingress statistics that Prometheus is collecting for you:

     ![Prometheus9090](media/lab8_localhost-9090.png)

     Select `nginx_ingress_http_requests_total` from the list, click on Graph, and then click the "Execute" Button.
+Change the time length to see data from the last 30min or so.
 This will provide a graph similar to this one:

     ![Prometheus graph screenshot](media/lab8_prometheus-graph.png)

-    If you don't see many data points, re-start your `WRK` load tool, or select the Auto Refresh on the Cafe's coffee page.
+    If you don't see much data, re-start your `WRK` load tool, or select the Auto Refresh on the Cafe's coffee page, and wait a few minutes.

     In the upper right corner, click on the Globe icon next to Execute, and take a few minutes to explore the many different statistics, time windows, etc.  You will see metrics from all kinds of Kubernetes objects, components, and services.